About us

 Science for the people

-My existence persists, accompanied by three fundamental inquiries that occupy my thoughts, legacy of my PhD supervisor Professor Stephen E. Donnelly:
+My existence persists, accompanied by three fundamental questions that occupy my thoughts, whose are a legacy of my PhD supervisor Professor Stephen E. Donnelly:

 Are you sure about that?

-If these three questions can be answered, we are probably wrong anyways =].
+If these three questions can be answered, we are wrong anyways =].

 Academic Education